 The wheelchair arrived in good condition, so the receive date can be later than the anticipated end date.
 If the chair arrives on September 27, 2018, the VR staff enters "09/27/2018" as the receive date.

-D-212-3: Prorating Services
+Prorating Services

-If there are funds available in the budget in RHW, it is not necessary to prorate services across fiscal years.

-The VR staff charges most services to the state fiscal year in which the service occurred.
+VR staff must charge services to the state fiscal year in which the service occurred with the exception of tuition and fees.

 When part of a service will be provided during the next state fiscal year, the VR staff member charges that part to that fiscal year.
-When setting up the service record, the staff member creates two line items—one for each state fiscal year—and prorates the charge proportionately.
+When setting up the service record, the staff member creates separate line items—one for each state fiscal year—and prorates the charge proportionately.

 Example: When one week of service occurs in August and two weeks of service occur in September, charge one-third to August and two-thirds to September.

-Tips for Prorating

 When prorating, the VR staff member must:

 not put zero in the Unit Amount or Unit Cost (the staff member makes an informed estimate of the cost and increases or decreases the amount in the SA later);